acidmasculinity/acidmasculinity.github.io/_source/queer/chu.md

 doi: "10.1215/23289252-7253524"
 ---

-Chu and Drager criticize the state of trans studies as reductively antinormative, and derivative of gender studies and queer studies.
+Andrea L. Chu and Emmet H. Drager criticize the state of trans studies as reductively antinormative, and derivative of gender studies and queer studies.
 Chu and Drager posit the value of the transsexual precisely in problematicizing antinormative narratives.